 The Meal Plan Requirement

-All residential students are required to purchase a Loyola University Chicago Meal Plan.
-First and Second Year Students may choose one of the All Access Meal Plans.
-Junior/Senior Students may choose an All Access Plan or one of the Declining Balance Plans.
-Residents of Baumhart Hall may choose a meal plan or opt out of the Meal Plan Requirement.
+All first and second year residential students are required to purchase a Loyola University Chicago Meal Plan.
+Students may choose an All Access Plan, a Dining Dollar Declining Balance Plan, a Block Plus Plan, or may choose not to have a meal plan.
+Residents of Baumhart Hall may choose a Dining Dollar Declining Balance Plan or opt out of the Meal Plan Requirement.

 Requesting an Exemption or Modification